parallel-rust-cpp/shortcut-comparison/docs/intro.md

 The function takes as arguments two pointers to single precision floating point numbers, and one 32-bit integer.

 The [`unsafe`](https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html#unsafe-rust) keyword is a rather powerful feature of Rust, which basically disables most (but not all) of the compile-time memory safety checks within the scope declared unsafe.
-In exchange, we are allowed to e.g. dereference raw pointers inside the unsafe scope, which would be a compile time error in "not-unsafe" sections.
+In exchange, we are allowed to e.g. dereference raw pointers, which would be a compile-time error if done in a "not-unsafe" section.
-Note that the unsafe scope does not extend to functions invoked inside the unsafe section, which in this case is only the 3 lines of `step`.
+Note that the unsafe scope does not extend to functions invoked inside the unsafe section.
+In our example, the unsafe scope is only 3 lines in `step`.

 Instead of declaring all our functions unsafe and keep passing around raw pointers like in C, we wrap the raw pointers into [slices](https://doc.rust-lang.org/std/primitive.slice.html).
-Slices are Rust primitive types which provide a dynamically-sized view into a block of memory.
+Slices are Rust primitive types which provide a dynamically-sized view into a block of memory, basically a pointer with a length.

 Here, we construct an immutable slice of length `n * n`, starting at the address pointed by `d_raw`:
 ```rust